-Issu e 3: The Type( s) of Housing to be encouraged in the City Centre Rep Name / Summary of Representation ID Organisation Ian Smith English Heritage We support the intention that the density of each allocation will be dependent upon local/site specific circumstances.
-This would help to ensure that new residential developments safeguard the distinctive character of the various parts of the City centre within which they are developed.
-Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum The Council will need to decide in consultation with developers what proportion of family housing might be realistically achieved in the City Centre given the past experience in comparable City Centres during stronger market conditions.
+Issue 3: 1 The Type(s) of Housing to be encouraged in the City Centre Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith English Heritage We support the intention that the density of each allocation will be dependent upon local/site specific circumstances.
+This would help to ensure that new residential developments safeguard the distinctive character of the various parts of the City centre within which they are developed. from English Heritage on this Issue.
+No action taken, Clive Brook Dacres / Johnson Brook Planning on behalf of Bradford Property Forum The Council will need to decide in consultation with developers what proportion of family housing might be realistically achieved in the City Centre given the past experience in comparable City Centres during stronger market conditions.
+No action taken.
 N H R Smith Resident Yes, but the city centre has to be really attractive in every way.
 I also have concerns about transport.
-Will these city centre dwellers own cars - idf so, where dot hey park them?
-This level of development should go hand-in-hand with public transport improvements, measures to increase road safety for pedestrians and cyclists (which means curbing bradford's speeding petrolhead culture), and developing some type of car share scheme to provide easy access to cars by ciy centre residents when they need one.
+Will these city centre dwellers own cars - if so, where do they park them?
+This level of development should go hand-in-hand with public transport improvements, measures to increase road safety for pedestrians and cyclists (which means curbing bradford's speeding petrolhead culture), and developing some type of car share scheme to provide easy access to cars by city centre residents when they need one. development on the transport network have been assessed through the Transport Study, the results and guidance in proposal statements and